fastest-man-alive/microservices-test/README.md

 We just need to add the dependenices and configure it in the manifest files.

 11. Reserve a regional Static IP for Kubernetes LB.
-12. Create a Cloud DNS record and link it with the static IP address.
+12. Now mention the IP address in the custom values.yaml file of ingress controller.
-13. Now mention the IP address in the custom values.yaml file of ingress controller.
+13. I cannot secure the cluster with SSL certificates because I do not have a domain.
-14.
+14. Added horizontal pod autoscaling to the microservices